Effective date: May 29, 2026

 As applicable, you may submit a Valid Request for your right to access, delete, correct, or obtain a copy of your Personal Data described in this Privacy Policy by using the following methods:

-If you are a California, Colorado, Connecticut, Delaware, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey Oregon, or Texas resident, you may also authorize an agent (an "Authorized Agent") to exercise your rights on your behalf.
+If you are a California, Colorado, Connecticut, Delaware, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, Oregon, Rhode Island, or Texas resident, you may also authorize an agent (an "Authorized Agent") to exercise your rights on your behalf.
 To do this, you must provide your Authorized Agent with written permission to exercise your rights on your behalf, and we may request a copy of this written permission from your Authorized Agent when they make a Valid Request on your behalf.

-If you are a Colorado, Connecticut, Delaware, Iowa, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, Oregon, Tennessee, Texas, or Virginia resident and we refuse to take action on your Valid Request within a reasonable period of time after receipt in accordance with this section, you may appeal our decision.
+If you are a Colorado, Connecticut, Delaware, Indiana, Iowa, Kentucky, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, Oregon, Rhode Island, Tennessee, Texas, or Virginia resident and we refuse to take action on your Valid Request within a reasonable period of time after receipt in accordance with this section, you may appeal our decision.
 In such appeal, you must (1) provide sufficient information to allow us to verify that you are the person about whom the original Valid Request pertains and to identify the original Valid Request, and (2) provide a description of the basis of your appeal.
 Please note that your appeal will be subject to your rights and obligations afforded to you under the State Privacy Laws (as applicable).
 We will respond to your appeal within the time period required under the applicable law.
 You can submit a Valid Request to appeal by the following methods:

 If you are a resident of the European Union (“EU”), United Kingdom (“UK”), Lichtenstein, Norway or Iceland, you may have additional rights under the EU or UK General Data Protection Regulation (the “GDPR”) with respect to your Personal Data, as outlined below.